Foreign language (CEFR level A2)

 Contact time (language course etc.) 90 hours; self study: 270 hours

 Contact hours (per week in semester): 8

 Methods and duration of examination:

 Proof of this is provided by language certificates in the Common European Framework of Reference for Languages, at least level A2 of the Council of Europe, and certificates issued by a German university are recognised in accordance with the Common European Framework of Reference for Languages.
-Exceptions (e. g. language certificates of the Goethe-Institut) are decided by the examination board.
+Exceptions are decided by the examination board.